Future Homes Standard: how tradespeople can prepare

 How to integrate new technologies

-Integrating technologies like heat pumps and solar panels requires understanding the specifics of each system.
-A typical heat pump installation involves assessing the home's insulation and current heating system, selecting the right pump size, and ensuring proper installation to maximise efficiency.
-Solar panel installation involves evaluating roof space and orientation, choosing the right panels, and connecting them to the home’s electrical system.
+Integrating technologies like heat pumps and solar panels requires a solid understanding of each system's specifics.
+For instance, a typical heat pump installation involves evaluating the home's insulation levels and current heating system, selecting an appropriately sized pump, and ensuring proper installation to maximise efficiency.
+Similarly, solar panel installation involves assessing roof space and orientation, selecting suitable panels, and connecting them to the home's electrical system.
+Proper training and hands-on experience are vital to executing these installations effectively.

 Managing client expectations